jkillingsworth/jkillingsworth.com/_posts/2020-08-16-visualizing-the-climb-up-the-hill.md

 {% chart fig-14-surface-2.svg %}

 A surface plot does a nice job of illustrating the curvature of the cost function.
-For overlaying additional information in top of the cost function, a heatmap might be a more useful alternative.
+For overlaying additional information on top of the cost function, a heatmap might be a more useful alternative.
 Here is a visualization of the cost function as a heatmap:

 {% chart fig-15-heatmap-plateau.svg %}